 All students admitted to the doctoral program in the Philosophy Department are offered a generous five-year fellowship package, designed to make it possible for them to work on philosophy full-time.
 All admitted applicants are offered the very same financial package at exactly the same time.
 There are no invidious distinctions, such as differential stipends or waiting lists.
 In addition to the basic package, students who are making satisfactory progress will be awarded summer stipends for each of three summers.
 These are not competitive; they are contingent only the respective student's progress through the program.
 Finally, there are a number of fellowships available for sixth-year support (if needed).
 These, however, are competitive; not everyone who applies will be awarded one.
 In order to receive these fellowships, students must be fairly far along in their dissertation work by the middle of their fifth year in the program.

 The number of doctoral students actively in residence at a time hovers around fifty-five.
 In addition, in any given year, there tend to be around five visiting graduate students from a variety of countries, as well as about about that many visiting scholars.
-The Department also invites around five visiting faculty per year to teach courses in the Department.
 The number of undergraduate majors tends to be about hundred and forty, with roughly an additional fifteen minoring in philosophy.
 The Department does not have a self-standing masters-degree program.
 (Students interested in a masters degree are referred to the Master of Arts Program in the Humanities (MAPH)).
 But there tend to be about twelve students per year enrolled in the special Philosophy Track of the MAPH program.